 - Being scared of investing.
 This one hits close to home.
 Everyone can tell you a horror story about someone’s investment portfolio.
 Never mind whether it’s even true or not.
 When you hear of all the bad things that can happen, it’s easy to throw in the towel before you even start.
 DON’T FALL FOR IT.
 Start small, learn as you go, and you’ll be fine.

 If you feel like people are pulling you down, here’s how to rise above.

 You don’t have to tell everyone about all your goals and dreams.
 If you feel like you won’t be supported or understood in what you’re trying to do, just keep it to yourself!
 It’s better than wasting energy defending what you know is best for you to a bunch of people who have no skin in the game.

 Actually, I’m fully committed to stealth wealth.
 I’ve written about why extreme stealth wealth is the way to go, my guide for jumping into it, and I was even interviewed by Forbes on the topic.
 Yep.
-I’m committed to stealth wealth, and let me tell you – no one’s holding me back over it.
+I’m committed to stealth wealth, and let me tell you – because of it, NO ONE is holding me back.

 2. Get Hella motivated.

 When you’re super motivated to reach your financial goals, crab mentality can’t stop you.
 Literally frame every decision you make as “will this help me reach my goals?” and it’ll be so much easier to say hell no when someone tries to hold you back.

 And yes, you can do it with money.
 I literally ask “how does this compare to my dream?” before every purchase and there have been so many times I’ve walked away from wasting my money.